Gudu-Diana/alx-low_level_programming/0x00-hello_world/README.md

-A script that compiles a C file and creates an executable
+A C program that prints a sentence exactly